Ralim/IronOS/README.md

 If you love this firmware and want to continue my caffeine addiction, you can do so here (or email me for other options) : https://paypal.me/RalimTek
-I also want to should out to all of the [Fantastic Contributors](https://github.com/Ralim/ts100/graphs/contributors).
+I also want to give a shout out to all of the [Fantastic Contributors](https://github.com/Ralim/ts100/graphs/contributors).

-Especially to the following users, who have helped in various ways that are massively appreciated.:
+Especially to the following users, who have helped in various ways that are massively appreciated:

 * [dhiltonp](https://github.com/dhiltonp)
 * [Mrkvozrout](https://github.com/Mrkvozrout)